scdenney/scdenney.github.io/index.md

 I am an assistant professor of International Relations and Korean Studies at [Leiden University](https://www.universiteitleiden.nl/), where I work at the intersection of digital humanities and quantitative social science to study questions of national identity, migration, and political change.

-Mainly, I use surveys and experimental designs to analyze public opinion and political behavior, but I am working increasingly more on machine learning for text analysis and developing pipelines that integrate OCR, vision-language models, and large language models (LLMs) to analyze large quantities of text.
-Whether exploring how citizens form attitudes toward immigration and integration or how states construct national narratives through education, I seek to balance the rigor of quantitative political science with the interpretive depth of the humanities.
+Mainly, I am interested in relationship between institutions and individual preferences, such as the relationship between democracy and national identity.
+I use surveys and experimental designs to analyze public opinion and political behavior, but I am working increasingly more on machine learning for text analysis and developing pipelines that integrate OCR, vision-language models, and large language models to analyze large quantities of text.

-My substantive interests center on migration and governance, nations and nationalism, and international organization.
-I am particularly drawn to understanding how political institutions shape—and are shaped by—conceptions of national identity and belonging.
-I teach courses on computational text analysis, comparative politics, and Korean studies at both the undergraduate and graduate levels.
+Motivated and informed by my research, I teach courses on computational text analysis, comparative politics, and Korean studies at both the undergraduate and graduate levels.

 Beyond Leiden, I serve as Director of Research at [SinoNK.com](http://sinonk.com), a Senior Fellow at the [European Centre for North Korean Studies](https://ecnk.univie.ac.at/) at the University of Vienna, and a Non-Resident Fellow in the [Innovation Policy Lab](https://munkschool.utoronto.ca/ipl/) at the University of Toronto.
 These affiliations reflect my commitment to publicly engaged scholarship and policy-relevant research.